dart-lang/language/resources/type-system/strict-inference.md

 information available to infer an expression's type, where inference "falls back" to `dynamic` (or the type's bound), inference is considered to have failed, and an analyzer "Hint" is reported at the location of the expression.
+The expression is said to contain an "inference failure."

 ## Enabling strict inference